-Jeffrey J. McParland has served as a director and Executive Vice President, Chief Financial Officer and Treasurer of our general partner since October 2006 and of Targa since April 2004 and was a consultant for the Targa predecessor company during 2003.
+Jeffrey J. McParland has served as Executive Vice President, Chief Financial Officer and Treasurer of our general partner since October 2006 and of Targa since April 2004 and was a consultant for the Targa predecessor company during 2003.
+Mr. McParland served as a director of our general partner between October 2006 and February 2007.
 Mr. McParland served as Secretary of Targa since February 2004 until May 2004, at which time he was elected as Assistant Secretary.
 Mr. McParland served as Senior Vice President, Finance, Dynegy Inc., a company engaged in power generation, the midstream natural gas business and energy marketing, from 2000 to 2002.
 In this position, he was responsible for corporate finance and treasury operations activities.
 He served as Senior Vice President, Chief Financial Officer and Treasurer of PG&E Gas Transmission, a midstream natural gas and regulated natural gas pipeline company, from 1999 to 2000.
 Prior to 1999, he worked in various engineering and finance positions with companies in the power generation and engineering and construction industries.